gmolveau/teaching_python_port_scanner/README.md

 - Create the virtual environement with `python3 -m venv venv`
 - Activate the `venv` with `source venv/bin/activate`
 - Install dependencies with `pip install -r requirements.txt`
-- Run the app with `flask --app web run`
+- Run the app with `flask --app src run --debug`